AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-cannot-close-proofing-viewer.md

 ---
-title: "Proofs: Cannot close proof viewer"
+title: 'Proofs: Cannot close proof viewer'
-description: "When a user is viewing a proof in the proofing viewer and attempts to close the proof by clicking the X in the upper-right corner, the proof does not close."
+description: When a user is viewing a proof in the proofing viewer and attempts to close the proof by clicking the X in the upper-right corner, the proof does not close.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 18c71312-a0fe-4bb0-a27b-5faa77680c4b
 ---
 # Proofs: Cannot close proof viewer

 >[!NOTE]